resolute/dbt-models-media-template/README.md

-Welcome to your new dbt project!
+Welcome to the media template dbt project!

-### Using the starter project
+### Using the media template project

 Try running the following commands:
 - dbt run